MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 Ensure that all column names are meaningful.

-1. Display the number of children.
+1. Display the total number of children.

 2. Display the number of gifts.